 Through the Civic Engagement Faculty Fellows program, the Office of Civic Engagement prepares Rutgers–Camden faculty members to design and implement high-quality Engaged Civic Learning (ECL) courses.

-The core of the program is a two-day institute in which Fellows learn about the pedagogy of engagement and begin designing or redesigning courses.
+The core of the program is a one-day institute in which Fellows learn about the pedagogy of engagement and begin designing or redesigning courses.
 Two follow-up sessions are conducted in the spring semester to review syllabi and plan for implementation.

 Participation and eligibility